Psalm 105 – The LORD’s Blessings on His Covenant People

 iii.
 Zacharias, the father of John the Baptist, seems to have paraphrased Psalm 105:8-11 as recorded in Luke 1:72-75.
 “Zacharias, under the immediate influence and direction of the Holy Spirit, transfers the language of the old dispensation to the affairs of the new one; he celebrates the redemption of the world, by Christ, from sin and death, in words which literally describe the redemption of Israel from Egypt by Moses.”
 (Horne)

 c.
 I will give the land of Canaan: One aspect of this everlasting covenant is the land God appointed for Israel.
 It is the allotment of their inheritance, given to them when they were few in number.
-God promised the land to Abraham when he had his family were only a few people in the land of Canaan.
+God promised the land to Abraham when he and his family were only a small group of people in the land of Canaan.

 2. (13-15) God’s protection of the patriarchs.